simple2d/simple2d/README.md

 If the sprite image can't be found, `S2D_CreateSprite` will return `NULL`.

-Clip the sprite sheet to a single image using `S2D_ClipSprite` and provide a clipping rectangle:
+Clip the sprite sheet to a single image using `S2D_ClipSprite` with a clipping rectangle:

 ```c
 S2D_ClipSprite(spr, x, y, width, height);